dave-yang/krystal-docs/Components/Database.md

 # Using raw PDO

-Query builder can not totally abstract SQL language, especially since it might be specific to particular database engine.
-Therefore, you might encounter scenarios where you would want to write plain SQL queries.

-To access raw PDO instance, just call `getPdo()` on database object, like this:
+Sometimes when using 3-rd party libraries, you might encounter a situation where they require an instance of PDO.
+To access a raw PDO instance, just call `getPdo()` on database object, like this:

     $pdo = $this->db->getPdo();